Deadline May 8 for Grants for Neighborhood History and Preservation Projects

 The DCCHP grant has funded over 120 projects that have helped the people of Washington, DC tell stories about the past.
 In 2011, Woodlawn Cemetery received a grant to digitize its burial records, allowing its small staff to better respond to genealogical and historical research inquiries.
 In 2012, Affordable DC produced a documentary film on long practicing barbers and beauticians working along the H Street NE corridor.
 And last year, the Neighborhood Farm Initiative launched an oral history project that resulted in 35 recorded testimonies from longtime urban farmers working in community gardens across the city.
 To see more of the exciting work being done by DC Community Heritage Project grantees check out the DC Digital Museum!

 We recommend that all prospective grantees attend a DCCHP grants workshop before applying.
-This year, workshops will be held on April 8th and 10th at the Anacostia Neighborhood Library and Cleveland Park Library respectively.
-The workshop, led by Director of Grants Mark Smith, provides detailed information on what the grant funds, how to apply, and what our reviewers are looking for.
+This year, workshops will be held on April 2nd and 9th at the Takoma Park Library and Lamond Riggs Library respectively.
+The workshop provides detailed information on what the grant funds, how to apply, and what our reviewers are looking for.

 The DC Community Heritage Project is funded in part by the DC Historic Preservation Office*, the National Trust for Historic Preservation, and the DC Commission on the Arts and Humanities.